bdunogier/ezurlfilterchinese/README.md

 Synopsis
 --------

-This extension enables eZ Publish URL to be transliterated from Chinese to non UTF-8 characters.
+This extension enables eZ Publish (http://ez.no/ezpublish) URLs to be transliterated from Chinese to non UTF-8 characters.

 Requirements
 ------------